Skip to main content

 Include or Exclude Missing Translations (PDF)

-By default, if you publish a document to PDF and that document has missing translations, those parts are included in the source language.
-If you prefer, you can set Paligo to exclude the missing translations so that readers only see the content that has been translated.
+By default, if you publish a document to PDF with missing translations, those parts are prefixed with the source language ISO code within square brackets, and the untranslated content is highlighted in red with a light pink background.
+You can set Paligo to exclude the missing translations and the readers will only see translated content.

-For example, let's say you have a document that is written in English and translated into German.
-You write the content, get it translated and then publish it to both languages.
-Later you decide to add a "Customer support" topic to the document, so you write that in English, and publish it to both languages, even though it has not been translated.
+For example, if you have a document written in English and translated into German.
+You write the content, get it translated, and then publish it in both languages.
+Later you decide to add a "Customer support" topic to the document, so you write that in English, and publish it in both languages, even though it has not been translated.

 A page from a PDF output.
 It has German text in the header and Deutsch in a language sidebar.
 The title and content on the page is in English and each element has an [en] prefix.
 The English content is shown as red text with a light red background.

-This results in the German version containing the "Customer support" topic in English and the elements on that page are prefixed with [en] and are shown in red with a pale red highlight.
+This results in the German version containing the "Customer support" topic in English and the elements on that page are prefixed with [en] and are highlighted in red with a light pink background.

-Set it to Disabled if you want Paligo to include the missing translations, so that they appear in the source language.
-If you select Disabled, missing translations will have the source language ISO code in square brackets as a prefix and the untranslated content is in red with a light red background.
+• Disabled if you want Paligo to include the missing translations prefixed with the source language ISO code within square brackets and the untranslated content highlighted in red with a light pink background.

 Hide missing translations setting.
 It is set to default but also has enabled and disabled options.